 Scorers: K. Dvorak 4′, 58′, D. Bogdanovic 84′, N. Turner 89′

-Oretan nearly doubled Valletta’s lead on 11 minutes but his low shot after being sent clear by Laferla brushed the far post.
-A David Carabott piledriver brought a fine save from Barry as the champions continued to show the better ideas against a Sliema side that looked distinctively second best in those early stages.
+Oretan nearly doubled Valletta’s lead in 11 minutes, but his low shot after being sent clear by Laferla brushed the far post.
+A David Carabott piledriver brought a fine save from Barry as the champions continued to show the better ideas against a Sliema side that looked distinctively second-best in those early stages.

 Twelve minutes after the change of ends, referee Lautier pointed to the penalty spot after Dvorak was bulldozed by Grima.
 The architect of the move which led to the penalty was the greathearted Saliba who shrugged off two aggressive challenges from Sliema players before putting Dvorak through.

-Saliba, who had a great match for Valletta yesterday, was then replaced by Ivan Zammit 20 minutes from time.
-Soon, Zammit was presented with a fine chance to add to his team’s tally when he picked up a loose ball after Oretan’s menacing run towards goal had been halted.
+Saliba, who had a great match for Valletta yesterday, was replaced by Ivan Zammit 20 minutes from time.
+Soon, Zammit was presented with a fine chance to add to his team’s tally when he picked up a loose ball after Oretan’s menacing run toward goal halted.

-Zammit went round Barry but after pausing for a moment to see whether any of his team-mates were in a better a position, the Valletta midfielder decided to shoot from a tight angle but Barry parried his effort.
+Zammit went around Barry but after pausing for a moment to see whether any of his teammates were in a better position, the Valletta midfielder decided to shoot from a tight angle but Barry parried his effort.

-Six minutes from time, Sliema pulled one back thanks to substitute Daniel Bogdanovic who profited from a mistimed sortie by Sullivan before nudging the ball inside an empty net.
+Six minutes later, Sliema pulled one back thanks to substitute Daniel Bogdanovic who profited from a mistimed sortie by Sullivan before nudging the ball inside an empty net.

-AS the end of the match loomed large, complacency crept into the Valletta team and the Blues, sensing their chance to restore the game to parity, fully exploited the situation as they equalized one minute from time.
+As the end of the match loomed largely, complacency crept into the Valletta team and the Blues, sensing their chance to restore the game to parity, fully exploited the situation as they equalized one minute from time.